 Elbow grease works, doesn’t it?
-Whether you’re washing a dinner plate, sponging down your car, or scrubbing a toilet, extra effort results in a better cleaning.
+Whether you’re washing a dinner plate, sponging down your car, or scrubbing a toilet, the extra effort results in better cleaning.

 The same goes for air conditioner line sets, the tubing through which refrigerant circulates.
 We always clean them out before installing a new unit – and we use a proven methodology that leaves the line sets pristine.

 Why do you need to clean the line set?

 Because any material inside the line set that’s not oil or refrigerant can prevent the system from cooling properly.

 If your old AC burned out, it might have left acidic residue inside the line set.
 You’ll need to get that residue out.
 The line set should also contain only the right types of oil and refrigerant.
 In other words, you don’t want any R-22 or mineral oil left over when you’re installing a new system that uses R-410A refrigerant.

 More often than not, we can reuse existing line sets when installing a new air conditioner.
 Sometimes, we have to reuse them because they run through walls and would be extremely difficult (and costly) to replace.
 But even when we install a brand new one, we take the time to clean it out first.